Regulation-Focused Touchwork

 What does “regulation” mean in this context?

-In regulation-focused touchwork, regulation refers to how your nervous system responds to stress, the invitation of safety, connection, and the experience of rest. - is your nervous system able to repond to these in varying, adaptive ways.
-Or is it stuck in habitual predictive responses that arent helpful nor wanted.
+In regulation-focused touchwork, regulation refers to your nervous system’s ability to respond in varying, adaptive ways; versus being stuck in habitual predictive responses that are not helpful nor wanted.

 A regulated nervous system is not one that is calm all the time.
 It is one that can: